-In this article we’ll make a comparative analysis of Golang vs. Node.js development.
+In this article we’ll make a comparative analysis of Golang vs. Node.js for backend web development.
 A young star with a cute nipper on the logo, under the wing of a renowned creator.
 This is Golang, or Go.

-Now, we want to understand whether the switch from a traditional Node.js (check out our article on the latest update – Nodejs 10.0) to a popular Golang is sensible or not.
+Now, we want to understand whether the switch from a traditional Node.js (check out our article on the latest update – Nodejs 10.0) to the popular Golang is sensible or not.
 That’s why we would like to compare the two solutions to help you make the best choice.

 Even though Golang was only launched in 2009, it can still be regarded as quite mature and robust.

 However, there can be no comparison when Node.js comes into play.
 It has a broader audience which supports the platform, even though the API is changing somewhat.

 [text_on_the_background title=”When does IT Outsourcing work?”](And when doesn’t it?)